How to customize Rozz chatbot for your site using attributes?

 Direct Answer

-- Rozz uses data-* attributes to customize the chatbot.
+Rozz uses data-* attributes to easily customize the look and feel of the chatbot.

-- The <rozz-searchbox> web component provides extensive customization through simple HTML attributes.
+The <rozz-searchbox> web component allows extensive customization of button styling, searchbox behavior, colors, positioning, and more through simple HTML attributes.

 Detailed Explanation